Today’s post discusses an important concept in the crypto world – Lightning Network.

 It launched Raiden on its Testnet in September 2017 and developed a lighter version of it in December 2017.

-This lighter version called μRaiden(pronounced Micro Raiden) does the exact things as Raiden only that it works with only one-way transactions.
+This lighter version called μRaiden(pronounced Micro Raiden) does the exact thing as Raiden only that it works with only one-way transactions.

 NEO (called the Chinese Ethereum) is a cryptocurrency very similar to Ethereum where the users can operate decentralized applications.